ISI spy arrested in Madhya Pradesh

 The Madhya Pradesh ATS has arrested a person on the suspicion that he was working for the ISI.
-He was arrested by the Anti Terrorist Squad from Rewa.
+He was arrested by the Anti-Terrorist Squad from Rewa.

 The ATS conducted the raid at Uma Pratap Singh's residence after credible information relating to his spying activities cropped up.
-Further the ATS also learnt that he is the cousin of Balram Singh who is the kingpin of the racket.
-Balram along with ten of his associates were arrested last year.
+Further, the ATS also learnt that he is the cousin of Balram Singh who is the kingpin of the racket.
+Balram along with ten of his associates was arrested last year.

 The spy ring according to the ATS was running a private telephone exchange to facilitate calls from Pakistan to various defence establishments in India.
-Further there was also a money trail that the ATS found.
+Further, there was also a money trail that the ATS found.

 OneIndia News